aneshas/eventstore/example/README.md

 ## How to run

-Run both `cmd/api/main.go` and `cmd/projections/main.go` from the same directory (so they use the same sqlite db).
+Run both `cmd/api/main.go` and `cmd/projections/main.go` in any order from the same directory (so they use the same sqlite db).
 This will start a simple http api on `localhost:8080` and run projection binary which will subscribe to the event store and wait for incoming events in order to process them.

 In order to simulate the account being open simply hit `http://localhost:8080/accounts/open` from your browser and monitor the terminal window from which you have started the projections binary.